 With unique cannabis culture, the most vegan restaurants in the United States, and the most breweries in the world.
 The “City of Roses” has much to offer to different kinds of travelers.

-9am – Fuel up on breakfast
+9 am – Fuel up on breakfast

-First order of business, find a local coffee shop and take a cold brew and a spot of breakie.
+The first order of business, find a local coffee shop and take a cold brew and a spot of breakie.

-10am – Hop on the train to Washington Park
+10 am – Hop on the train to Washington Park

 The Washington Park station, which at 259 feet (79 m) deep is the deepest subway station in the United States and the fifth-deepest in the world.
 It is reachable by the Blue or Red Line Max light rail through The Robertson Tunnel, which is 2.9 miles (4.7km) long and consists of twin 21-foot-diameter tunnels.

-11am – Learn about exotic animals
+11 am – Learn about exotic animals

 Admission – Adult (12–64): $14.95; Senior/ military (65 and up): $12.95; Youth (3–11): $9.95 & 2 and under: Free.
 (You receive a $1 discount if you park at the zoo or make use of the light rail)

-12pm – Stroll through Portland Japanese Garden
+12 pm – Stroll through Portland Japanese Garden

 Considered as the most authentic Japanese garden outside of Japan, the Portland Japanese Garden boasts 12 acres of stunning gardens nestled in the hills.
-It has eight separate garden styles, and includes an authentic Japanese Tea House, meandering streams, intimate walkways, and a spectacular view of Mt.
+It has eight separate garden styles and includes an authentic Japanese Tea House, meandering streams, intimate walkways, and a spectacular view of Mt.
 Hood.

-1pm – Hike to Council Crest Park
+1 pm – Hike to Council Crest Park

-Related Post: Portland’s 4T Trail Experience
+Portland 4T Trail Experience

-2pm – Open 24/7
+2 pm – Open 24/7

 After waiting in line for 40 minutes, I was finally able to taste a doughnut from Portland’s famed independent doughnut mini-chain.
 Blueberry Cheesecake doughnut was my favorite.
 (Note: The store only accepts cash.)

-3pm – Lunch Time
+3 pm – Lunch Time

-With hundreds of gourmet food cart serving up the most exhilarating street food.
+With hundreds of gourmet food carts serving up the most exhilarating street food.
 You could eat at a Portland food cart every night for two years before you’d be forced to eat at the same place again.

 If you need a break, check out Oregon Wine’s on Broadway for a $10 wine tasting.